oom-ai/oomstore/README.md

 ## Community

-Feel free to [join the community](https://oom.ai/slack) for questions and requests!
+Feel free to [join the community](https://oom.ai/docs/community) for questions and feature requests!